Politics of Prince Edward Island: Political parties

 Prince Edward Island used to have the purest two-party system of any level of government in Canada until both 1996 and 2015 elections.
 Since joining the Canadian Confederation in 1873, the province has been governed at intervals by the Liberal Party of Prince Edward Island and the Progressive Conservative Party of Prince Edward Island (which has gone by other names in the past).
-Third Party candidates have held a total of three seats during that time.
+Third Party candidates have been elected 12 times during that time.

 In the Prince Edward Island 1996 election, Herb Dickieson of the Island New Democrats was the elected member for West Point-Bloomfield.
 He served from 1996 to 2000.

 The next third party candidate to earn a seat in the provincial legislature was in the 2015 election when Peter Bevan-Baker, leader of the Green Party of Prince Edward Island, was elected in the riding of Kellys Cross-Cumberland.
 In a 2017 by-election PEI Green Party member Hannah Bell was elected from Charlottetown-Parkdale, marking the first time in Prince Edward Island's politics that two third-party candidates had held seats in the legislature.

-In the 2019 election, however, the Green Party became the new official opposition party, while the Liberals became the new third party.
-Thus its two-party system finally ended to become a semi-two-party system.
+In the 2019 election, the Green Party elected eight and became the new official opposition party, while the Liberals became the new third party.
+Thus PEI's two-party system finally ended to become a semi-two-party system.

+In the 2023 election, the Liberals regained official opposition status.

 Political parties are registered in the province, under Section 24 of the Election Act.

 The Progressive Conservative Party

 The Progressive Conservative Party of Prince Edward Island, founded in 1873, was a fully incorporated wing of the Progressive Conservative Party of Canada (and its antecedents) until the federal party was disbanded in 2003.
 It is not formally a part of the new Conservative Party of Canada, but the two organizations share members, and most senior provincial officials have openly stated support for the federal party.
 It has governed frequently, most recently from 1996 to 2007.
 The party is strongly of the Red Tory political tradition.
 In October 2011, "The Progressive Conservatives boosted their seat count from two to five," out of 27.
 Due to a floor crossing on October 3, 2013, followed the next day by an expulsion of an MLA, the seat total fell to three.
 The party won 8 seats in the 2015 election to expand its seats as the official opposition.
 The party won 12 seats in the 2019 election, to become the first minority government since 1893.
 It increased its seat count to 13 in an extension election in July 2019, then won a by-election in November 2020, to up their number to 14 seats, thus becoming a majority government.
+The party won an increased majority of 22 seats, in the 2023 election.